lmrodriguezr/meeg-website/_posts/2023-05-25-micro-binfie-podcast.md

 ---
 layout: post
-title: "Rodriguez-R invited to the Micro Binfie Podcast to talk about the SeqCode"
+title: "A SeqCode Episode in the Micro Binfie Podcast"
 categories: post
 meta: "speaking"
 ---